csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 ```

 # Datasets
-As shown in the figure, the data was collected from 30 subjects and it was split into three sets:
+As is shown in the following image, the data was collected from 30 subjects and it was split into three sets:

 <img src="images/split.png" width="70%" class="center">